SummerSlam (1988): Storylines

-For months before the pay-per-view, Hulk Hogan and undisputed WWF Heavyweight Champion Randy Savage, two of the WWF's top crowd favorites, had feuded with André the Giant and Ted DiBiase, respectively.
-The two feuds first came together at WrestleMania IV, when—as the result of the vacating of the WWF Heavyweight Championship—a 14-man single-elimination tournament was set up to crown a new champion.
-Hogan and André had been disqualified in their quarterfinal match, while Savage and DiBiase reached the championship match; in that final match, Savage defeated DiBiase with help from Hogan.
+For months before the pay-per-view, Hulk Hogan and undisputed WWF World Heavyweight Champion Randy Savage, two of the WWF's top crowd favorites, had feuded with André the Giant and Ted DiBiase, respectively.
+The two feuds first came together at WrestleMania IV, when—as the result of the vacating of the WWF World Heavyweight Championship—a 14-man single-elimination tournament was set up to crown a new champion.
+Hogan and André had been disqualified in their quarterfinal match, while Savage and DiBiase reached the championship match; in that final match, Savage defeated DiBiase with help from Hogan to win the vacant title.
 Savage and DiBiase feuded over the title throughout the spring and summer, but André did not become involved until mid-summer, when he and DiBiase helped instigate a 2-on-1 attack against Savage as he was delivering a promo.
 Savage quickly recovered and challenged André and DiBiase to a tag team match against him and a partner to be named.
-That partner was later revealed to be Hogan; the team became known as "The Mega Powers."
-The André-DiBiase team—which dubbed itself "The Mega Bucks"—retaliated by announcing the guest referee would be someone they declared to be fair and neutral: Jesse Ventura, a color commentator on the WWF's programs who favored the villains, though according to the main storyline, Ventura was chosen by WWF President Jack Tunney as the only person capable of handling such a match.
+That partner was later revealed to be Hogan who returned after being off television for several months (Hogan was written off television after WrestleMania IV due to the birth of his daughter Brooke Hogan and to film No Holds Barred which was released a year later); the team became known as "The Mega Powers."
+The André and DiBiase team—which dubbed itself "The Mega Bucks"—retaliated by announcing the guest referee would be someone they declared to be fair and neutral: Jesse Ventura, a color commentator on the WWF's programs who favored the villains, though according to the main storyline, Ventura was chosen by WWF President Jack Tunney as the only person capable of handling such a match.